1988 Republican Party presidential primaries: Primary race

 Robertson's campaign got off to a strong second-place finish in the Iowa caucuses, ahead of Bush.
 Robertson did poorly in the subsequent New Hampshire primary, however, and was unable to be competitive once the multiple-state primaries like Super Tuesday began.
 Robertson ended his campaign before the primaries were finished.
 His best finish was in Washington, winning the majority of caucus delegates.
 However, his controversial win has been credited to procedural manipulation by Robertson supporters who delayed final voting until late into the evening when other supporters had gone home.
 He later spoke at the 1988 Republican National Convention in New Orleans and told his remaining supporters to cast their votes for Bush, who ended up winning the nomination and the election.
-He then returned to the Christian Broadcasting Network and has remained there as a religious broadcaster.
+He then returned to the Christian Broadcasting Network and would remain there as a religious broadcaster until his death in 2023.

 Bush unexpectedly came in third in the Iowa caucus (that he had won back in 1980), behind Senator Bob Dole and Robertson.
 Dole was also leading in the polls of the New Hampshire primary, and the Bush camp responded by running television commercials portraying Dole as a tax raiser, while Governor John H. Sununu stumped for Bush.
 These efforts enabled the Vice President to defeat Dole and gain crucial momentum.
 Embittered by his loss in New Hampshire, Dole told Bush directly, on live television that evening, to "stop lying about my record."

 Once the multiple-state primaries began, Bush's organizational strength and fundraising lead were impossible for the other candidates to match, and the nomination was his.
 The Republican party convention was held in New Orleans, Louisiana.
 Bush was nominated unanimously.

 In his acceptance speech, Bush made an energetic pledge, "Read my lips: No new taxes", a comment that would come to haunt him in the 1992 election.